chicomelo/alfama/wp-content/plugins/wp-fastest-cache/readme.txt

 WP Fastest Cache is not only a wp cache plugin but also a speed optimization wordpress cache plugin.
 There are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.

-1. Generating static html files from your dynamic WordPress blog
+1. Page Caching - Page caching feature generates and store static HTML files from your dynamic WordPress blog to reduce initial server response time, and improving page load times
-2. Minify Html - You can decrease the size of page
+2. Minify Html - Minify HTML is the process of reducing the size of page by removing unnecessary characters, spaces, and line breaks, optimizing it for faster webpage loading
-3. Minify Css - You can decrease the size of css files
+3. Minify Css - Minify CSS is the process of reducing the size of CSS files by removing unnecessary characters, spaces, and comments to improve website loading performance
 4. Enable Gzip Compression - Reduce the size of files sent from your server to increase the speed to which they are transferred to the browser
-5. Leverage browser caching - Reduce page load times for repeat visitors
+5. Leverage browser caching - Browser caching can help to reduce page load times by reducing the number of requests per page for repeat visitors
 6. Combine CSS - Reduce number of HTTP round-trips by combining multiple CSS resources into one
 7. Combine JS
 8. Disable Emoji - You can remove the emoji inline css and wp-emoji-release.min.js